axiand/origami/README.md

 # Origami
-The flexible JavaScript backend framework that gets out of your way
+The tiny JavaScript API framework that gets out of your way

 ```
 npm i @axiand/origami@latest --registry="https://npm.pkg.github.com"
 ```

 # About
-Origami is a backend framework made to simplify the process of developing a backend.
-It strives to do this by taking a "keep it simple" approach wherever possible as well as providing the tools necessary to streamline common tasks.
+Origami is a backend framework made to simplify the process of developing an API.
+It does this by taking a "keep it simple" approach and providing tools to streamline common tasks.

 # Principles
 ## Resilient